 Whiteheads are generally treated with topical retinoids, salicylic acid, and benzoyl peroxide.
 There are other ingredients such as azelaic acid, antibiotic medication, dapsone, topical erythromycin, and topical clindamycin that can also be used to treat mild to moderate acne (3).

 - Salicylic Acid: Salicylic acid is a comedolytic agent that is available over the counter in 0.5 to 2% concentrations and in both wash-off and leave-on preparations.
-It is generally well-tolerated by people.
+It is generally well-tolerated by people and can greatly benefit people with acne-prone and oily skin type (3).

 - Antibiotics: Topical antibiotic medications have anti-inflammatory and antibacterial effects.
 The main topical antibiotic medications are clindamycin and erythromycin.
-Topical antibiotic medications are best used in combination with benzoyl peroxide.
+Topical antibiotic medications are best used in combination with benzoyl peroxide (3).

 - Retinoid: Topical retinoid medications are often used as the first line of treatment for people with mild-to-moderate acne, especially comedonal acne.